khanh-devos/awesome-books/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy any service you want.

-- github Pages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>